 Bass guitars were originally developed back in the 1930s as a fretted, solid-body and horizontally-held alternative to the classic double-bass.

 It featured four strings, just like the double bass, tuned to E-A-D-G. It also has a magnetic pickup.

 But bass guitars as we know them today were not developed until the 1950s, by Leo Fender and George Fullerton.

 Featuring the double-cutaway body design and one magnetic pickup, these were mass-produced as Fender Precision Bass guitars, or P-Bass.

-These came with passive electronics, as well as frets like on your average guitar, and also required amplifiers in order to work.
+These came with passive electronics, as well as frets like on your average guitar, and also required bass amplifiers in order to work.

 Over the years, the concept of the bass guitar was developed in a few different directions, to give us many different kinds of bass guitars.
 Most famously, we got 5-string basses, eventually even getting ones with 6 or more strings.
 This allowed for coverage of even deeper sonic territories.